afman42/t-browser/README.md

 - Press Esc or 'q' to return

 ### Search on Any Page

 - Press `/` to start searching
 - Type any words - they light up in yellow
 - See how many matches you found

 ## ⚙️ Configuration and Settings

-The browser uses a configuration file to manage settings across sessions.
+The browser uses a configuration file to manage settings across sessions and provides an in-browser settings page for easy configuration.
 The configuration file is automatically created and managed in the appropriate OS-specific location:

 - **Linux**: `~/.config/t-browser/config.yaml`
 - **Windows**: `%APPDATA%\t-browser\config.yaml`
 - **macOS**: `~/Library/Application Support/t-browser/config.yaml`

+### Settings Page

+Access the settings page by pressing the `s` key while browsing.
+The settings page features:

+- **Two-column layout**: Categories on the left, settings on the right
+- **Six categories**: Browser, Network, Content, UI, Privacy, and Advanced settings
+- **Intuitive navigation**: Use Tab to switch between columns, Alt+Arrows to navigate form elements
+- **Visual feedback**: Save and Cancel buttons appear when changes are made
+- **Cancel functionality**: Press Cancel to clear the right column and return focus to categories
+- **Persistent settings**: Changes are saved to the configuration file when you Save

 ### Configuration Settings